 Currently, support for the Web Speech API among browsers is as follows:

-Web Captioner uses the Web Speech API for quick client-side speech recognition.
-Because Web Captioner is the kind of product that I think most people would use in an environment where they have control over their browser choice (instead of a restricted enterprise environment, for example), and because Chrome is a modern browser with wide adoption, I’ve decided to focus my development effort on making Web Captioner work great in Google Chrome.
+Web Captioner uses Google Chrome's implementation of the Web Speech API for quick, accurate speech recognition.
+Google Chrome is the only browser that currently implements the Web Speech API.
+Because I believe Web Captioner will be used mostly in environments where users have control over their browser choice (instead of a restricted enterprise environment, for example), and because Google Chrome is a modern browser with wide adoption, I’ve decided to focus my development efforts on making Web Captioner work great in Google Chrome.

 Furthermore, if other browsers eventually implement this API, there is no guarantee that the speech-to-text engine they use will be as accurate as the one Google Chrome uses.
 They may, for example, use the same speech-to-text engine provided natively by the operating system the browser is running on.